 In particular, this choice aims to consider both these two additional features in the embedding generation:

-- Homophily: is a relationship between nodes that are highly connected one to each other and then belong to the same community;
+- Homophily: is a relationship between nodes that are highly connected to each other and then belong to the same community;

 - Structural roles: is a relationship between all those nodes that have similar roles in the network.

-The first one can be found exploiting the Breadth-First Search traversal algorithm while the second one through the Depth-First Search algorithm as shown in the Figure below .
+The first one can be found exploiting the Breadth-First Search traversal algorithm while the second one is through the Depth-First Search algorithm as shown in the Figure below .